Mining and Environmental Lawyers

 • Acted for mining houses in numerous urgent court applications, including applications to interdict illegal mining operations and unlawful interference with and suspension of mining operations.

-• Acted for numerous mining houses in review applications against decisions taken (or a failure to take a decision) by the regulators of mineral resources, including decisions in respect of mining and prospecting right applications, section 11 applications, decisions to grant environmental authorisations and waste management licences and section 96 appeals under the Mineral and Petroleum Resources Development Act, 2002.
+• Acted for numerous mining houses in review applications against decisions taken (or a failure to take a decision) by the regulators of mineral resources, including decisions in respect of mining and prospecting right applications, section 11 applications, decisions to grant or refuse environmental authorisations and waste management licences and section 96 appeals under the Mineral and Petroleum Resources Development Act, 2002.

 • Advised mining houses on the process contemplated in section 54 of the Mineral and Petroleum Resources Development, 2002.